 “This meticulous artist has a rare talent of being able to combine an exquisite use of light with brilliant and subtle colours; the results speak more eloquently than we are able to in our description.” – Max Beer, Lewis Paape Gallery

-I live looking over Wellington’s wild south Coast and with my wife Kate, have piece of land – ‘Hou Ngahere’ in the Marlborough Sounds (South Island) that we’ve covenanted with the QE II National Trust to return the farmland back to native forest.
-We also grow some olives and lavender there for their oil.
+I live amongst the wonder of nature, with my wife Kate, at ‘Hou Ngahere’ in the Marlborough Sounds (South Island) that we’ve covenanted with the QE II National Trust to return the farmland back to native forest.
+We also grow some olives and lavender for their oil.
 Our oil won a gold medal at the NZ Lavender Growers Awards in 2010.

 Being the son of a Methodist minister Spirituality has always played a role in my life.
 I have been following a Buddhist path since 1993 and for the past eight years have been a student of the Diamond Approach with Sandra Maitri in California.
 This deeper search for meaning has always been a central driver for my paintings.

 “Ian Hamlin’s exhibition at the Bealey Gallery is a marvellously seductive experience – a procession of luscious realist art which becomes entirely therapeutic.
 Hamlin’s paintings are invested with a luminosity and strength; the perfect foil for his impeccable technique.”